 An introduction to the basic principles and techniques of writing for the media.
-Formats include informational, persuasive and entertainment content for a variety of audiences across multi-media - traditional media like radio, TV and print as well as web sites, bulletin boards and even e-mail and text messages.
+Formats include informational, persuasive and entertainment content for a variety of audiences across multimedia.
+Students will write copy for traditional media such as radio, TV, and print, as well as for screen media such as blogs, wikis, and websites.
 Students will write copy for news (print and broadcast), the web, advertising, public relations, television and the screen as well as personal and professional correspondence.
-PREREQUISITE: COM1202, or by permission of the instructor.
+PREREQUISITE: None.